 Guidance notes on the rules of professional conduct and their interpretation and application

-The standards of excellence set out for the members of the BFA the requirements that they have agreed to follow in order to attain the best level of service for their customers.
-By establishing the Standards, each BFA member has undertaken to adhere to its requirements.
+The Code of Conduct is set for the members of the BFA the requirements that they have agreed to follow in order to attain the best level of service for their customers.
+By establishing the code, each BFA member has undertaken to adhere to its requirements.
 Those requirements are in addition to and in no way reduce the protection for consumers laid down by law.
 The Code contains a complaints provision (see paragraph 5) and lays down sanctions for any member who breaks it (see paragraph 6) The British Florist Association lays down the ethical and professional standards by which members should abide.
 The code applies to all members of The British Florist Association, irrespective of the professional role they fulfil.

 Members should always be aware of their responsibility to the public good.
 A member’s obligations to their client can never override this and they should therefore not enter into undertakings which compromise this responsibility.
 These guidance notes are designed to help members interpret and apply the rules of professional conduct.
 They are not exhaustive and do not cover all contingencies